AI Ethical Use Policy

 In brief: what you need to know

-- AI is used only to support clinicians with administrative work like transcription and note drafting — never to make clinical decisions about you.
+- AI is used only to support clinicians with administrative work like transcription and note drafting.
+It is never used to make clinical decisions about you.

 - Your sessions are not recorded as audio.
-Speech is transcribed into text in short chunks during the session, and only the text is kept.
+Speech is transcribed into text in short segments of around 30 seconds during the session, and the audio is discarded immediately after each segment.
+Only the resulting text is kept.

 - Your data is never used to train AI models.

-- You have the right to know which AI tools your clinician uses and to opt out at any time without affecting your care.
+- You have the right to know which AI tools your clinician uses, and to opt out at any time.
+Refusing or withdrawing consent will never affect your access to therapy or the quality of care you receive.

 The full policy is set out below.
 This policy should be read alongside our Privacy Policy.